BryceHaley/team7-blackfoot-chat-app/frontend/README.md

     cd frontend     # go to the frontend folder in this repo npm install

+For your editor, please install the `Prettier` plugin.
+You can then run this on a file to keep it nicely indented and formatted.

 ## How to run it locally

     npm start